 - Make sure all necessary measures and administrative equipment are in place at least 1 hour before the Technical control (see separate list) is due to open. - Decide who is doing what and note decisions.
 "Efficiency" must be the watchword.
 Always keep cheerful and remember the reasons for Technical controls: SAFETY AND FAIRNESS. - Be well informed.
 Make sure your FMN has supplied you with all technical "updates" that may have been issued subsequent to the printing of the Technical Regulations.
 Copies of all homologation documents must be in your possession. - Inspection must take place under cover with a large enough area (min. surface 100 sq. metres). - Weighing apparatus must be accurate and practical.
-The scale must be certified in the current year. - Rules regarding sound level and measurement must be respected. - The scales and sound meter will be available to the teams or riders for pre-race checking in the technical control area.
+The scale must be certified.
+The calibration certificate must be edited by a recognized laboratory selected by the FIM with a calibration certificate valid for 24 months. - Rules regarding sound level and measurement must be respected. - The scales and sound meter will be available to the teams or riders for prerace checking in the technical control area.